 Joanne Dru made only 28 films and 10 of them were westerns.
 And several of the 10 were big, big westerns and two or three are considered classics.
 Once you're typed, she once told columnist Hedda Hopper, you're lost.
 She also confessed to Hopper that while a western is a good bet for the producer and the male star, it seldom does anything for the woman in it.
 She went on to say that she hated horses (she was always afraid of them) and that she felt nearly the same about covered wagons that would practically shake her teeth loose over rough terrain.

 At one point she was dancing at New York's famed Paramount Theater when she met popular crooner Dick Haymes, singing there with the Harry James orchestra.
 When she was only 19, she married Haymes and in 10 months they had a son.
 Shortly thereafter they were whisked to Southern California because 20th Century Fox had offered him a movie contract.
-In the same year I was born, they had a daughter Joanna, who would one day be a classmate of mine at University High School.
+In the same year I was born, they had a daughter Joanna who would one day be a classmate of mine at University High School.
+A third child would follow.

 The story goes that one day she was in Palm Springs, gorgeously sunning poolside, when director Howard Hawks spotted her.
 He gave her the last name of Dru and put her into the spectacular western, Red River (1948), with John Wayne and Montgomery Clift.
 They play a rancher and his foster son who are on a huge cattle drive when they have a serious falling out.
 Wayne is booted off the drive and vows revenge against Clift.
 Dru meets Clift along the way and they fall in love.
 Dru later offers herself to Wayne if he will call off his vengeance.